Aside from leaders and volunteers for your PTO, having current set of Bylaws and Standing Rules is absolutely essential to keep your group running!

 You don’t have to provide the notice that’s required for bylaws amendments.

-In fact, you don’t have to provide any advance notice: add the proposed changed to your meeting agenda and you’re good to go.
+In fact, you don’t have to provide any advance notice: add the proposed changes to your meeting agenda and you’re good to go.

 How to Write Bylaws and Standing Rules